sonic-net/SONiC/doc/vxlan/Overlay ECMP ehancements.md

-monitoring               = STRING                    ; A string tag to indicate custom monitoring be used instead of BFD. rx_monitor_timer         = DIGITS                    ; time in Milliseconds for the monitor session Rx wait time.(Applicable to BFD only) (Optional) tx_monitor_timer         = DIGITS                    ; time in Milliseconds for the monitor session Tx internval.(Applicable to BFD only) (Optional) context                  = STRING                    ; A tag used by the route creator to specify certain behavior. adv_prefix               = IP-PREFIX                 ; PRefix value to be advertised instead of route prefix.
+monitoring               = STRING                    ; A string tag to indicate custom monitoring be used instead of BFD. rx_monitor_timer         = DIGITS                    ; time in Milliseconds for the monitor session Rx wait time.(Applicable to BFD only) (Optional) tx_monitor_timer         = DIGITS                    ; time in Milliseconds for the monitor session Tx internval.(Applicable to BFD only) (Optional) check_directly_connected = BOOLEAN                   ; Boolean used by the route creator to indicate if nexthops need to be checked for being directly connected. adv_prefix               = IP-PREFIX                 ; PRefix value to be advertised instead of route prefix.
 ```